On this page

 The minimum limit for revenue loss will be increased step by step.
 For October through December 2020 the percentage is 30%.

 Fixed costs must be at least €3,000 for each 3-month period from October 2020.
 Fixed costs are for instance rent, insurances, leases, maintenance and subscriptions.
 Please note: wage costs and other variable costs are not included.
 Wage costs are compensated through the NOW: Temporary Emergency Bridging Measure for Sustained Employment.

 The minimum amount you can apply for is €750 and the maximum amount is €90,000 for each 3-month period.

 The Netherlands Enterprise Agency (RVO) will calculate the amount of the reimbursement based on the total turnover loss and a percentage for fixed costs that is set per sector.
 Normal turnover for each period is calculated based on turnover in the corresponding months in 2019.

 Who can apply?

 SMEs, including the self-employed, that have suffered turnover losses due to the corona crisis and because of this cannot pay their fixed costs, can apply for this measure.
-Entrepreneurs who were eligible for the Reimbursement for entrepreneurs in affected sectors (TOGS) are eligible for this measure.
-Check if your main or secondary activity is registered with the Dutch Chamber of Commerce (KVK) under a required SBI code (in Dutch).
-You can use the Dutch-language advice tool to assess your eligiblity.
-Hospitality, recreational enterprises, gyms, events, (fun)fairs, hot air ballon flights, sauna’s, wellness centres, venues and theatres are included.
+Entrepreneurs who were eligible for the Reimbursement for entrepreneurs in affected sectors (TOGS) are likely to be eligible for this measure.
+You can use the Dutch-language advice tool to assess your eligibility.

 How to apply?